Spaxly/Linux-Sound-Issue-Fix/README.md

 <h1>Fixing No Audio/Dummy Output/No Output Device On All Chromebooks</h1>

 <p>Here is a solution to this common issue.
-This is a simple and fast way to fix audio issues.</p>
+This is a simple and fast way to fix audio issues. <b>This works on all chromebooks that can run Linux (not Crouton)</b></p>

 <h2>How To Fix</h2>
 <h3>1.
 Download the asound.state file</h3>